Australians Getting Married in Italy Documentation

 Please note that a divorced woman who wants to marry again within 300 days of the date of her divorce must contact the local Italian authorities and seek special permission from an Italian magistrate.
 Otherwise, she must allow the required period of 300 days to elapse.
 If you are widowed, you must bring the death certificate of your previous spouse.
 Certificates can be obtained from the Registrar of Births, Deaths and Marriages.

-Once you have all the documents your wedding planner will bring them to the local Town Hall who you will meet 2 days prior the wedding together with an interpreter to swear that you understand some articles of the Italian Civil Code and that abiding by them you can get married in Italy.
+Once you have all the documents, your wedding planner will bring them to the local Town Hall.
+You will need to meet there at least 2 days prior to the wedding together with an interpreter to swear that you understand the relevant articles of the Italian Civil Code and that by abiding to them, you can get married in Italy.

-Many Town Halls in Italy are very nice and antique buildings of the middle-ages, some also have outdoors spaces where you will eb able to celebrate you wedding.
-Most of the town halls levy fees for weddings of non resident, and the fee varies depending on the town hall, the day/time of the wedding and in some case your nationality.
-The wedding ceremony will be then celebrated on the planned day with an Interpreter and a Marriage Certificate will be released immediately after.
-To be used a marriage certificate has to be legalized at the local Prefettura.
-Efffetti wedding planners will manage this further legalization and send you the certificate via post immediately as this will be ready.
+Many Town Halls in Italy are ancient and historic buildings dating back to the middle-ages, some also have beautiful outdoor spaces where you will be able to celebrate your wedding.
+Most of the town halls levy fees for weddings for non-residents and this fee varies depending on the town hall, the time or day of the wedding and in some cases your nationality.
+The wedding ceremony will be then celebrated on the planned day with an Interpreter and a Marriage Certificate will be released immediately afterwards.
+To be able to use a marriage certificate, it must be legalized at the local Prefettura.
+Efffetti wedding planners will manage this further legalization and send you the certificate via post as soon as the certificate is ready.

 RELIGIOUS or SYMBOLIC CEREMONY in ITALY

 The above information is provided by the Consular Section of the Australian Embassy in Rome for the convenience of enquirers, but neither the Australian Government, nor the Embassy, nor Efffetti can take any responsibility whatsoever in regard to the consequences of using the above information.